lukifer23/StreetSpec/README.md

-# PoleCheck Desktop
+# Street Spec Desktop

 ## Overview

-PoleCheck Desktop is a cross-platform application for measuring objects in Google Street View imagery.
+Street Spec Desktop is a cross-platform application for measuring objects in Google Street View imagery.
 Built with Electron, React, and TypeScript, it provides:

 *   Location search using text or coordinates
 *   Google Street View panorama integration